n0psn0ps/n0psn0ps.github.io/_posts/2025-08-02-A Gentle Introduction to LLDB for iOS Reversing.md

 ![Untitled](/assets/lldb01.png)

-So, our goal using lldb, if we look at the print statement operation code block, is to change either the static var value on line 17, the debugMessage value at line 19, or the print statement at line 21 at the end of that code block.
+So if we look at the print statement, our goal using lldb is to change either the static var value on line 17, the debugMessage value at line 19, or the print statement at line 21 at the end of that code block.

 ### Breakpoints

+What is a breakpoint?
+Think of a breakpoint as pausing the execution of the application so some action can then be performed at runtime.
+Either inspecting, debugging, or modifying the application to alter its behavior.
 There are a few ways you can set a breakpoint.
-In Xcode, using our the console, we can click the line 21 and it will automatically set a breakpoint for us.
+In Xcode, using the console, we can click line 21 and it will automatically set a breakpoint for us.

 ![Untitled](/assets/lldb02.png)

-Additionally, in lldb we can use the set keyword and our specified line with the `-l` flag for line then our line number.
+Additionally, in lldb, we can use the set keyword and our specified line with the `-l` flag for line, then our line number.

 ```swift
 breakpoint set -f DebugHelper.swift -l 21